timelapse-project/timelapse/doc/tests_explication.md

         - `Revert: createProduct for existing Offer` makes sure that `.createProduct()` reverts if called for an unknown offer
         - `createProduct` makes sure that `.createProduct()` generates a product with the correct information
         - `Event: ProductCreated for createProduct` makes sure that `.createProduct()` generates the event `ProductCreated`
+- `Test Timelapse.sol`
+    - `Workflow`
+        - `Scenario A` makes sure that customer is able to purchase the 2 first proposal if his scoring reach 124